ros4hri/hri_face_identification/README.md

 - `/humans/face_identification/match_threshold` (default: 0.6): distance
   threshold (in the face embedding space) to consider two faces to belong to the same person.
-- `/humans/face_identification/face_database_path` (default: `face_db.json`):
+- `/humans/face_identification/face_database_paths` (default: `[face_db.json]`):
-  full path to the face database where known faces will be permanently stored.
-  Delete this file to 'start from scratch', with no known faces.
+  a list of full paths to the face databases where known faces will be loaded from.
+The first one will also be used to permanently store newly detected faces.
+Delete these files to 'start from scratch', with no known faces.
 - `~can_learn_new_faces` (default: `true`):
   whether or not unknown faces will be added to the database.
 If set to false, only *previously identified* faces are recognised (and the face database will